-Where to live in Portland: Neighborhoods
+Where to live in Portland: Choosing your neighborhood

 One of the most important things to remember when choosing a neighborhood in Portland is that downtown isn't the only area that offers a walkable lifestyle.
 Most cities require a car the further you get from the center, but Portland's walkable neighborhoods are equally spread.
-The city is grouped into five major zones which appeal to different lifestyles and stages.

 North Portland

 Formerly industrial, now revitalized with cool eateries and boutiques, North Portland is connected to downtown by light rail.
 It offers a mix of houses and condos and is favored by young professionals, creatives, and blue-collar workers.
+The average rent in North Portland is about USD 1,493 per month, with studios around USD 1,248, one-bedrooms at USD 1,493, and two-bedrooms at USD 1,751.

 Northwest Portland